CollectorOfJack/CollectorOfJack.github.io/_posts/2020-09-14-JackDanielsRiverboatCaptainBottle.md

 price: 799.99
 brand: "Jack Daniel's"
 ---

-In September 2020, I received an email via my website asking if I might be interested in a bottle for sale.
+In September 2020, I received an email via my website asking if I might be interested in a bottle / decanter for sale.

 > I am in the process of liquidating estate items.
 One of the items is a Jack Daniels decanter "Riverboat Captain's Bottle".
 I have not found any way to sell on the internet and maybe you have some idea how to sell to a collector.
 This is an unsealed full bottle of 90 proof.
 It also has the box, and tag (unregistered).
 I would be glad to send pictures if I had your email address.